aadit879/district_cooling_ecf_model/README.md

-##Retrieve the Hotmaps calculation module fundamentals
+## Retrieve the calculation module fundamentals

-The architecture of the Hotmaps repositories is illustrated below.
+The architecture of the repositories is illustrated below.
 Each CM inherits from the base calculation module (cm base; upstream):

 ```
 GIT Repository architecture: